Description: How to review testers, approve or deny them, and manage your organization's copy of their certifications in SwiftComply.

 The list shows every tester associated with a service provider that works with your organization.
 Default columns:

 When you reach the list from the Notifications tab, it's pre-filtered to the review queue (testers with a "pending" status).
-From the Reporting view (Service Provider Testers List), additional columns like Status and Approved Until are visible.
+Additional columns like Status are available from the Reporting view (Service Provider Testers List).

 Reviewing a Tester